SovereignCloudStack/docs/standards/certification/getting-scs-compatible-certified.md

 ## Declarations

-For the SCS-compatible IaaS v5 standard, the providers must -- if they implement availbility zones at all (which is optional) -- guarantee certain levels of independence for these.
+For the SCS-compatible IaaS v5 standard, the providers must -- if they implement availability zones at all (which is optional) -- guarantee certain levels of independence for these.
 This can not be fully tested by an automated test.
 The process thus envisions that providers must create some documentation on the physical infrastructure and how it maps to availability zones and declare that